jahangir842/linux-notes/domain-dns-hosting/hostinger-to-cloudflare.md

+Add a website or application to Cloudflare to make it faster, more secure, and more reliable.

 Shifting your domain from Hostinger to Cloudflare can offer several advantages, depending on your needs.
 Here are some key reasons you might consider making the switch:

 ### 1. **Enhanced Security**